dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 - **Metadata on instances** - Observer efficiency, coverage, visibility are properties of specific surveys
 - **Automated classification** - Rules engine checks event metadata against method-specific thresholds

-### 2.5 Automated Classification with SHACL
+### 2.5 Data Validation with SHACL

-**Why SHACL?** SHACL (Shapes Constraint Language) provides validation rules that can enforce data quality and enable automated classification.
+**Why SHACL?** SHACL (Shapes Constraint Language) provides validation rules that can enforce data quality and ensure required fields are present.
 It separates data validation from classification logic.

+**Note:** Estimate types are manually assigned based on Hyatt 1997 criteria.
+Automated classification is deferred to post-MVP.

 **SHACL Shape for Method Validation:**
 ```turtle